 Now it was time to colour the image using watercolour pencils.
 From the currently available set I used Bermuda Bay, Pacific Point, Melon Mambo, Daffodil Delight, Old Olive and Early Espresso.
 I also used Cajun Craze, Granny Apple Green and Flirty Flamingo from the Watercolor Pencils Assortment 2 from the new catalogue.

-For each colour I added the pencil to the dry card, then blended it out with a damp Aqua Painter.
-I made sure each area was completely dry before adding more colour and the damp Aqua Painter made this process fairly quick as I wasn’t over-wetting the card to begin with.
+For each colour I added the pencil to the dry card, then blended it out with a damp Water Painter.
+I made sure each area was completely dry before adding more colour and the damp Water Painter made this process fairly quick as I wasn’t over-wetting the card to begin with.

 Once I’d finished colouring I used my Heat Tool set on 1 (low) to make sure the card really was dry.